 Better Reading Goals for Your Child's IEP

 After you have fought long and hard for your child's IEP - you want to make sure that the goals your child's intervention team are working on actually make sense.
 It's easy to fall into the trap thinking that once your child's IEP is in place everything will be taken care of, but unfortunately, more often than not - it just isn't the case.
-In case you missed it - we talked about 3 Reasons Your Child Isn't Understanding What She Reads.
+In case you missed it - we talked about 3 Reasons Your Child Isn't Understanding What She (or he!)
+Reads.
 This is an important concept because ideally the IEP would be set up in such a way that each of these core components necessary to comprehend would be addressed within the IEP.